London to Venice by train London to Venice by train

 Ticket Prices

-Standard class tickets start at $195 (around £156.60)[1] when purchased in advance.
+Standard class tickets start at $195 (around £156.60) when purchased in advance.
+Prices are quoted per person based on the number of travelers.
 Prices can change depending on how far ahead you book and the specific service you choose.

 Train Times

 Schedules differ by service.
+The first train leaves London early in the morning and the last train departs in the evening, giving travelers multiple options throughout the day.
 Check the official operator’s timetable for the latest departure and arrival information.

 Tips to Save Money